bogaa/Castlevania-3-ASM-Patches/SpiderDaveAsm/README.md

     After running once, a config.ini will be generated.
 Some syntax may be changed with configuration.

 Opcodes:
     Standard 6502 ocodes are supported.
+Opcodes are case-insensitive.

 Comments:
-    Comments start with ";" or "//", and can also be used at the end of a line.
+    Comments start with a semicolon or "//", and can also be used at the end of a line.
-    Block-level comments are enclosed in "/*" "*/".
+    Block-level comments are enclosed in "/*" "*/" and may be nested.

 ```
     ; This is a comment